guillaumelfn/php-open-ai-mind/README.md

 And then.. its just crazy

 Define who's mind is that
-And start asking questionm and follow up questions - I mean.. who needs real people to talk to right ?
+And start asking questions and follow up questions - I mean.. who needs real people to talk to right ?

 Anyways it works with php7.2, using openAI API (on the date of 02.02.2023)